ML-EDM/ML-EDM/README.md

 **The purpose of this page is to gather all ML-EDM related material, including source code, research papers and datasets.**

 More and more applications require early decisions, i.e. taken as soon as possible from partially observed data.
 However, the later a decision is made, the more its accuracy tends to improve, since the description of the problem to hand is enriched over time.
-Such a compromise between the earliness and the accuracy of decisions has been particularly studied in the field of Early Time Series Classification.
+Such a compromise between the earliness and the accuracy of decisions has been particularly studied in the field of Early Classification of Time Series (ECTS).
 We introduce a more general problem, called Machine Learning based Early Decision Making (ML-EDM), which consists in optimizing the decision times of models in a wide range of settings where data is collected over time.
 After defining the ML-EDM problem, ten challenges are identified and proposed to the scientific community to further research in this area.
 These challenges open important application perspectives.

-## Challenges
+## Proposed challenges
 | ML-EDM challenges | SOTA | Main application perspectives |
 | :---         |     :---:      |          :---|
 | **#1 -** Extending non-myopia to unsupervised approaches  |    | In anomaly detection applications, anticipate the deviation of an observed individual from a normal behavior.    |